 Participants enrolled in distance learning classes must be tested according to the same policies and procedures as participants who are not enrolled in distance learning classes, as outlined in the Testing Guide.
-All tests for distance learning participants must be administered face-to-face following the publishers' guidelines.
+Tests for distance learning participants must be administered face-to-face or through virtual/remote proctored exams following the test publishers' guidelines, unless an Alternative Placement is being used.

-Posttesting
+NRS Posttesting

-All participants engaged in distance learning courses will be posttested after the same amount of instructional time as other participants, as outlined in the Testing Guide.
+All participants engaged in distance learning courses who were pretested with an NRS-approved test will be posttested after the same amount of instructional time as other participants, as outlined in the Testing Guide.
 Both direct contact hours and proxy contact hours are counted to calculate the amount of instructional time required before posttesting.
-Participants must appear in person at a proctored program site for the pretest and any subsequent posttests.
-Tests must be conducted through face-to-face interaction with a trained test administrator in a secure setting using only state-approved tests.